Crisis in national capital: Its almost like Delhiites have resigned to their fate

 We held discussions with many people about the Air Quality crisis on Friday evening.
 And this is how it can be summarised.

-What led to this situation? - There is no single straight forward answer to this.
+There is no single straight forward answer to this.
 There are many factors that contribute to it like - emission from factories, power plants, exhaust by vehicles that run on fossil fuels, burning garbage, burning crop residue or stubble, etc. The low temperature in winter in regions around Delhi worsens the matter as the particles, smoke, smog settle down due to low temperature.

-A student, who did not want his name to be mentioned in thius article, said there is no point hoping that governments would do it.
+A student, who did not want his name to be mentioned, said there is no point hoping that governments would do it.
 Some things need to be done by society "collectively".
 Governments and leaders will only do what they are good at, "Politics."

 Gaurav Agrawal said it would not be right to blame farmers totally for this.
 Yes, stubble burning is adding to the woes of Delhi.
 But, has the government given them an economically viable alternative to dispose of the farm waste, he asked.